-(16) "I love You, O my God, and my only desire is to love You until the last breath of my life" is the first line of a prayer by this man that was praised by Pope John the Twenty-third in his Sacerdotii nostri primordia. (+) This saint, who served in Napoleon's army, was inspired to become a priest after attending mass in secret during the French Revolution. () For the points, identify this French patron saint of all priests.
+One of this man's organs toured the United States in 2018 as the "Heart of a Priest" tour.
+"I love You, O my God, and my only desire is to love You until the last breath of my life" is the first line of a prayer by this man that was praised by Pope John the Twenty-third in his Sacerdotii nostri primordia. (+) This saint, who served in Napoleon's army, was inspired to become a priest after attending mass in secret during the French Revolution.
+Known as the "Curé d'Ars," () for the points, who was this French patron saint of all priests?